 A counterflow monotube Heat Exchanger is at the heart of Clayton’s design.
 Heat is transferred from the combustion gases to the feedwater via this unique spiral-wound coil.
 The coil is designed to control the water flow inside the tubes and the air flow over the tubes.
 The coil design also allows for thermal expansion and contraction without thermal stress to maximize heat transfer.
-The same basic design is used for both Clayton fired and unfired industrial steam generators.
+The same basic design is used for both Clayton fired and unfired industrial steam generators (heat recovery).
 Additional economizer sections can be easily added to improve overall system efficiency.

 The SigmaFire heating coil consists of two sections.
 There is a main generating section and a lower water wall section that form the combustion chamber.
 E-Series heating coils consist of three sections.
 They have a main generating section, an upper water wall section and a lower water wall section that form the combustion chamber.